mwweinberg/wirelessLights/readme.md

 #/basic_board_exchange_scripts?

+# TODO

+- redesign controller to replace the 4 push buttons with a rotary switch + 1 "transmit" button.
+These can be higher quality than the current buttons and this configuration will not take up any additional space on the controller
+- reset dimmer switch so that turning it all the way down will not set brightness fully to 0.
+That is causing confusion.
+- Add startup animation to lights to give a quick readout of the current battery level?

 This folder has a simple send/recieve script pair that works for testing.
 If everything breaks you can always roll back to them.

 # Circuit diagrams